Code-Institute-Submissions/Gwen-Bradbury-MS2/README.md

 - _@ Hover_ - Changed the colour to ![#f8d59c](https://placehold.it/15/F8D59C/000000?text=+) #f8d59c Orange to add more contrast.

 - _Cyprus Divesites page_ - Another page with google map and markers with information on divesites in Cyprus.

+- _Email Response_ - Using emailjs to send an email to the user to confirm their email has been received.

 ## Technologies Used